richchapler/AzureSolutionsDocumentation/docs/Deployment_Synapse_ParameterizedLinkedServices.md

   <img src="https://user-images.githubusercontent.com/44923999/185497675-a0c5783e-7c3c-49bd-9f55-49dc09ff53f9.png" width="800" title="Snipped: August 18, 2022" />

-You will see that the "static" Linked Service has been deployed to the production branch and could be published.<br>There are several problems, however:
+You will see that the "static" Linked Service has been deployed to the production branch and arguably, could be published.<br>There are several problems, however:

 * "**Connection failed**" - The system-assigned permissions that allow the development instance of Synapse and Data Explorer to interact do not work for the production instance of Synapse and the development instance of Data Explorer (and rightly so)
 * **Wrong Data Explorer** - Even if there were not a permissions issue, we do not want to access data from the development environment